Retail loss prevention is more important than ever as stores begin to reopen around the country.

 - The catchphrase and/or symbolic character should be included with all of your communications with the employees regarding controlling loss and keeping people safe.
 These catchphrases and/or characters should be developed in coordination with your internal marketing team to ensure that they are consistent with the overall company culture and its communication strategy.

 - Now bring the awareness program to life.
 There are numerous ways to do this.
-Posters, videos, physical items like pens or notebooks with your catchphrase and/or character on them, etc. It is important to find multiple ways to communicate because employees respond differently to different stimuli: some like written material, others respond best to frontal presentations in a training room environment; still others are motivated best by online learning materials and others like to watch videos.
+Posters, videos, physical items like pens or notebooks with your catchphrase and/or character on them, etc. You may even decide to take one step further and decide to create these custom t shirts that has the relevant catchphrase or picture on, so your employees have a better chance of seeing it everywhere they turn.
+But of course, the methods you decide to implement will be the best overall choice for your business.
+It is important to find multiple ways to communicate because employees respond differently to different stimuli: some like written material, others respond best to frontal presentations in a training room environment; still others are motivated best by online learning materials and others like to watch videos.

 - The best approach is to leverage as many of these tools as possible, simultaneously.
 The idea is to “prime” the employees with multiple sources, and with substantial frequency (since priming is a short-term stimuli).
 In a store or distribution/fulfillment environment, posters are very common.
 Make sure that Loss Prevention messages are included with the company’s poster program, but never limit yourself to a single source of awareness raising.